Who is your person? It’s an important question.

-No matter how young or old, sick or healthy you are, you could have a life-threatening accident or a serious illness and be unable to speak for yourself.
-An advance directive spells out your wishes and establishes who will serve as your agent to carry out these directions.
+Are you young and healthy?
+Are you older and in poor health?
+No matter how young or old, sick or healthy you are, you could have a life-threatening accident or a serious illness and be unable to speak for yourself about your medical care.
+An Advance Directive spells out your wishes and establishes who will serve as your agent to carry out these directions.

-Jessica Emerson, Director of Admissions, Social Services & Discharge Planning, can help you with completing an Advance Directive.
+Jessica Emerson, Director of Admissions, Social Services & Discharge Planning, can help you with completing an Advance Directive if you are a hospital inpatient.
+For those who are not hospitalized, Community Health Team Care Coordinator Claire Bemis, RN, can help with creating an Advance Directive.
 There is no charge for this service.
-To create an advance directive, call Jessica at (802) 365-3614.

-Advance directives are not always valid in other states.
-Some states will honor out-of-state advance directives, but others require it to conform to their own laws.
-New Hampshire, for example, requires that advance directives be notarized or witnessed by two people.
-If you are expecting to be out of state, check directly with the state or contact the National Hospice and Palliative Care Organization for state specific information.
+Advance Directives are not always valid in other states.
+Some states will honor out-of-state Advance Directives, but others require different forms in order to conform to their own state laws.
+New Hampshire, for example, requires that Advance Directives be notarized or witnessed by two people.
+If you expect to be out-of-state, check directly with the state or contact the National Hospice and Palliative Care Organization for state specific information.

 Who can be my agent?

 Your agent must be at least 18 years of age and should be someone you know and trust.
 The person you choose should be someone who can make decisions for you, based on your wishes and values.
 You cannot ask your doctor or health care provider to be your agent.
 If you are in a nursing home or residential care facility, staff or owners cannot be your agent unless they are related to you.
 You can appoint an alternate agent to make decisions for you if your original agent is unavailable, unwilling, or unable to act for you.

 Will my Advance Directive be honored by EMS?